mtzfactory/nango/docs/docs/nango-sync/sync-schedule.md

 ### Unaligned frequency

 Alternatively, you can configure a Sync's frequency with the `frequency` parameter in the [Sync config options](sync-all-options.md).
+For a full list of supported formats check the [examples here](https://github.com/vercel/ms#readme).

 :::tip
 If no scheduling is specified for a Sync, it will run with a 1-hour frequency by default.